owmo-dev/token-art-tools-boilerplate/README.md

 ## Examples

-The `examples` directory contains "hello, world" scripts for libraries that are known to be supported by Token Art Tools.
+The `examples` directory contains "hello, world" scripts for libraries known to work with Token Art Tools.